-IN his book Heavenly Bodies: Cult Treasures and Spectacular Saints from the Catacombs, Koudounaris records the bejewelled skeletons of Christian martyrs found in the catacombs under Rome in the late 16th century.
+In his book Heavenly Bodies: Cult Treasures and Spectacular Saints from the Catacombs, Paul Koudounaris records the bejewelled skeletons of Christian martyrs found in the catacombs under Rome in the late 16th century.

-Sent to Catholic churches and religious houses in German-speaking Europe to replace the relics that had been destroyed in the wake of the Protestant Reformation, the skeletons were reassembled and richly adorned with precious jewels and costumes.
+Sent to Catholic churches and religious houses in German-speaking Europe to replace relics destroyed in the wake of the Protestant Reformation, these skeletons were reassembled and richly adorned with precious jewels and costumes.

 It provided a new and important form of propaganda: these skeletons, shipped northward and then decorated in this elaborate and opulent way, were a means to say that the greatest glory is reserved for those who remain true to the faith, and are willing to make the ultimate sacrifice in its name.
 In effect, the extravagant decoration of these skeletons provided a symbol of the glory that those who remained faithful to the Catholic church could expect in heaven.